t-yama-3/document_management/README.md

 - belongs_to :user
 - has_many :documents
 - has_many :user_sections
-- has_many :participate_users, through: :user_sections, source: user
+- has_many :participate_users, through: :user_sections, source: :user

 ## documentsテーブル